EvaluationContext/evaluationcontext.github.io/_posts/2025-03-01-vertipaq-analyzer.md

 ## Conclusion

 Both flavours of Vertipaq Analyzer leverage Analysis Services DMVs to get the Semantic Models metrics.
-SQLBI's goes beyond the DMVs making it more feature rich, and is the backbone behind a number of external tools.
+SQLBI's version is battle warn, and been the gold standard for many years.
+It is also convenient as it part of DAX Studio.
 Semantic Link Labs avoids the use of external tools, and is convenient for Fabric users.
+Plus it better handles the cardinality checks on Direct Lake models.
 With the recent addition of the VertiPaq Analyzer CLI, both options can now be used to script the analysis of a large number of models.
 Great thanks goes to the creators and maintainers, it looks like alot of time and effort has gone into initial development and continued support.